Date: October 30, 2015

 Additional compensation should never be considered as part of an employee’s regular compensation.

-1. It is the responsibility of the employee to inform his/her department head of the nature and extent of the additional work and obtain prior permission by initiating the “Authorization for Payment for Additional Compensation” for (USP-7).
+1. It is the responsibility of the employee to inform his/her department head of the nature and extent of the additional work and obtain prior permission by initiating the “Authorization for Payment for Additional Compensation for Staff Only” (USP-7).

 2. It is the responsibility of the department head to certify that the proposed additional employment will be performed outside the employee’s regular work schedule and does not interfere with the employee’s assigned duties.

-3. It is the responsibility of the Dean or Director to check requests and to insure that the work is professionally appropriate, does not constitute a conflict of interest, and that pay rates are appropriate.
+3. In consultation on with the Director, Personnel Services, it is the responsibility of the Dean or Director to check requests and to insure that the work is professionally appropriate, does not constitute a conflict of interest, and that pay rates are appropriate.

-5. It is the responsibility of the Assistant Vice President for Human Resource Administration to administer this policy and grant final approval.
+4. It is the responsibility of the Assistant Vice President for Human Resource Administration or Director of Personnel Services to administer this policy and grant final approval.

 Additional compensation may be paid if all the following conditions are met: